emtenet/xc9500xl-fuse-map/doc/fuse-map.md

 it is assumed that when none of the 9 fuses are on that no selection is made.

-With 9 bits, 512 items can be selected, that is enought to select all of the macro cells in the largest xc95288xl device that has 288 macro cells.
+With 9 bits, 512 items can be selected, that is enought to select all of the 288 pin inputs in the largest xc95288xl device that has 288 macro cells.

 But the 9 bits are not enough to